braverock/PortfolioAnalytics/README.md

 # 2.0 Features

-A major feature of 2.0 is the integration of the CVXR solver R package for convex optimization.
+A major feature of 2.0 was the integration of the CVXR solver R package for convex optimization.
 CVXR supports eleven solver packages, each of which supports solvers for one or more of the following optimization
 problems: LP, QP, SOCP, SDP, EXP, MIP.
 See the Table near the beginning of the document “Convex Optimization in R” at <https://cvxr.rbind.io/>.
-Thus, with PortfolioAnalytics 2.0, users are able to use any one of a variety of solvers available in CVXR for their portfolio optimization problems.
+Thus, with PortfolioAnalytics 2.0, users are able to use any one of a large variety of solvers available in CVXR for their portfolio optimization problems.

-A particular use of CVXR in PortfolioAnalytics 2.0 is for computing Minimum Coherent Second Moment (MinCSM) portfolios, which are second-order cone programming (SOCP) optimization problems.
-This is quite a new capability that is not available in other portfolio optimization software products.
+A particular use of CVXR in PortfolioAnalytics 2.0 is for computing Minimum Coherent Second Moment (MCSM) portfolios, which are second-order cone programming (SOCP) optimization problems.
+This is a quite new capability that is not available in other portfolio optimization software products.
 Details are provided in the Vignette “cvxrPortfolioAnalytics”.